gwehr1/gwehr1.github.io/_posts/2024-04-24-search_engines.md

 ```
 from duckduckgo_search import DDGS
 ```
+> [!NOTE]
+> The library has recently been updated.
+This used to be ddg_images, rather than DDGS.

 Then the key command (passing in a search term and max number of images) to call is:
 ```